 2) During my attempts to cheat the results on Elvie, I did not know that if I cheated enough, Elvie would recommend consulting a pelvic health physiotherapist for some assistance before continuing the program.
 How amazing that a device has been developed that not only figured out a different way to measure pelvic floor strength and coordination, but to also to recommend whom to seek help from.
 You’re not sick if your pelvic floor doesn’t work well.
 You just need a person who is an expert in pelvic floor function to help guide you, and that person should be a pelvic floor physiotherapist.

 Has the Elvie been extensively studied in pelvic health?
 Do we know long-term outcomes?
 Not yet.
 But they are gathering data, and working with health organizations in the UK to improve pelvic health on a larger scale.
 The design is elegant, clean (literally and figuratively), the set up and use is intuitive, and the method by which the pelvic floor performance is assessed is advanced far beyond what other pelvic floor biofeedback units have to offer.
 I can say happily that is this is the first device for pelvic health that I’m truly excited about on every level!

 You can learn more about Elvie on your own at their website.
 If you'd like to see one in person, they were nice enough to give us a demo unit to have at Entropy!
 Shoot me an email, and I'm happy to show you how it works!
-We've even been given a code to give you $20, if you decide to try one out yourself!
 A pelvic floor therapist can help you learn what you need to do to address any of your pelvic floor concerns, and if you need any other interventions before using Elvie.
 We're happy to offer guidance, if you feel like you need some!
 Good luck!